“One day we will see our animals again in eternity of Christ. Paradise is open to all God’s creatures.” Pope Francis

 In Loving Memory of Matilda

 Oh, my baby-girl, I love & miss you so very much, you were the sweetest most precious girl.
-You were, and are my heart forever, momma love's you to the moon & back, rest easy sweet girl.
+You were, and are my heart forever, momma love's you to the moon & back!
+Rest easy sweet girl.